wxWidgets/wxWidgets/docs/readme.txt

 Have fun!

-The wxWidgets Team, Augoust 2014
+The wxWidgets Team, August 2014